Joint Aid Muscle Maintenance.

 - 10gm E620 Glutamic Acid

-In addition this product is also manufactured to Universal Feed Assurance Scheme (UFAS) standard.
+In addition this product is manufactured to Universal Feed Assurance Scheme (UFAS) standard.

-Finally this product should be stored in a cool and dry area.
-Also away from direct sunlight.
+Finally product should be stored in a cool and dry area.
+Above all away from direct sunlight.